Arachni/arachni-ui-web/README.md

         - Mark them as requiring manual verification
             - Add verification steps
             - Mark them as verified
-    - Receive notifications for:
+    - Receive Notifications for:
+        - Shared Profiles -- Created, updated, shared, deleted.
-        - Shared scans -- Started, paused, resumed, aborted, commented
+        - Shared Scans -- Started, paused, resumed, aborted, commented.
-        - Issues of shared scans -- Reviewed, verified, commented
+        - Issues of shared Scans -- Reviewed, verified, commented.
-    - Review their Activity
+    - Review their Activity.
-    - See, comment and export reports of Scans which have been shared with them by other users.
+    - Export reports, review and comment on Scans which have been shared with them by other users.
  - Available Scan types:
     - Direct -- From the WebUI machine to the webapp, no need to setup anything else.
     - Remote (using a Dispatcher) -- From the machine of the Dispatcher to the webapp.